ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 ### Transaction execution and aggregation {#transaction-execution-and-aggregation}

-Users submit transactions to “operators”, nodes responsible for processing transactions on the optimistic rollup.
+Users submit transactions to “operators”, which are nodes responsible for processing transactions on the optimistic rollup.
 Also known as a “validator” or “aggregator”, the operator aggregates transactions, compresses the underlying data, and publishes the block on Ethereum.

-Although anyone can become a validator, L2 nodes must provide a bond before producing blocks, much like a [proof-of-stake system](/developers/docs/consensus-mechanisms/pos/).
+Although anyone can become a validator, optimistic rollup validators must provide a bond before producing blocks, much like a [proof-of-stake system](/developers/docs/consensus-mechanisms/pos/).
 This bond can be slashed if the validator posts an invalid block or builds on an old-but-invalid block (even if their block is valid).
 This way optimistic rollups utilize cryptoeconomic incentives to ensure validators act honestly.

-Other validators on the L2 chain are expected to execute the submitted transactions using their copy of the rollup’s state.
+Other validators on the optimistic rollup chain are expected to execute the submitted transactions using their copy of the rollup’s state.
 If a validator’s final state is different from the operator’s proposed state, they can start a challenge and compute a fraud proof.

 Some optimistic rollups may forgo a permissionless validator system and use a single “sequencer” to execute the chain.
 Like a validator, the sequencer processes transactions, produces rollup blocks, and submits rollup transactions to the L1 chain (Ethereum).